refgenie/refgenie/docs/faq.md

 Yes, this is now the recommended way to use refgenie for groups.
 Starting with release `v0.7.0`, refgenie now supports genome config file locks and race-free writes, so refgenie will now automatically control multi-user conflicts to prevent metadata loss.
 With this change, multiple users can simultaneously read and write a single group-level configuration file.

-## How can track how a downloaded asset was created?
+## How can I track how a downloaded asset was created?

 Starting with the server API `v2`, you can use an endpoint that will provide a detailed log output: `/v2/asset/{genome}/{asset}/log`.
 This log file specifies exactly how the asset was created.